mocdaniel/lab-argocd-odyssey/educates/workshop/content/04-argocd-access/index.md

   echo $ARGO_PASSWORD
 ```

-With our passwords extracted, let's switch to ArgoCD's login page by clicking below:
+With our passwords extracted, we can switch to ArgoCD's login page by clicking below:

 ```dashboard:reload-dashboard
 prefix: Open